scott-diprose/dtm-schema/README.md

-# dw-metadata
+# dp-metadata

-Object model for standardising the structure of metadata applicable to populating a data warehouse.
+Object model for standardising the structure of metadata applicable to data pipelines.